-While your case might have favorable evidence and documentation supporting it, the strength of your case and its success might be based on the ability of your attorney to prove there was a causal link.
+While your case might have favorable evidence and documentation supporting it, the strength of your case and its success might be based on the ability of your medical malpractice lawyer to prove there was a causal link.
 At Burnetti, P.A., our lawyers are familiar with knowing how evidence should be properly presented, explained, and then packaged up for the court.
 Our skilled legal team could question expert witnesses while also working to determine effective and thoughtful ways to dispute the defendant’s claims.
-Our lawyer can take neutral facts and turn them into evidence that supports your claim.
+Our medical malpractice lawyer can take neutral facts and turn them into evidence that supports your claim.
 Our lawyers can also diminish any of the facts that aren’t supportive in your case.

 What is Considered Medical Malpractice in Brandon?